 It is crunch time, and with a little over 30 days remaining, many small businesses still need to address Microsoft’s end-of-support by January 14, 2020 for all Windows Server 2008\R2 systems in their network environment.

-Much has been discussed on the risks of remaining on end-of-life Microsoft products, the most important being no security updates and no Microsoft technical support services.
+Much has been discussed on the risks of remaining on Windows Server 2008 passed end-of-life, the most important being no security updates and no Microsoft technical support services.
 Businesses that remain on Windows Server 2008 exponentially increase that risk with obsolete hardware, resulting in compromised performance, higher maintenance costs, increased exposure to security events and unplanned downtime.
+According to an Edgescan report, “Externally facing web applications still have a significantly higher Risk Density, with 34.78% of vulnerabilities discovered rated as High or Critical Risk”- which tells us it is critical to address the Windows Server 2008 EOL as soon as feasible.

 These compelling events are dovetailing and driving companies to act quickly to ensure minimal impact to their business.
 However, for many, determining the right migration path can be daunting.
 Businesses are unique and have a diverse range of needs and requirements, often struggling with how to define the best migration path.